The representing localic groupoid for a geometric theory: Background

 A propositional geometric theory yields a frame presentation by simply taking the basic propositions to be generators and each axiom $\phi \vdash \psi$ to be a relation $\phi \le \psi$ (or the equivalent equation $\phi \wedge \psi = \phi$).
 We say that the corresponding locale \emph{classifies} the geometric theory.
 The universal property of the presentation ensures that models of the geometric theory correspond to points of the locale, since the $\O 1$ is the frame of truth values $\{0,1\}$.
 The classifying locale for the theory of Dedekind cuts on $\Q$ is the locale of real numbers (with their usual topology).
 The propositions $[p \in L]$ and $[p \in U]$ correspond to the opens $(p, \infty)$ and $(-\infty, p)$ respectively.

 As a second example consider the following more unusual theory. \begin{example}[Partial surjections from $\N$ to $X$] Fix a set $X$ and consider the following geometric theory of partial surjections from $\N$ to $X$.
-There is a basic position denoted by $[f(n) = x]$ for each $n \in \N$ and $x \in X$, which is of course interpreted to mean that the partial function maps $n$ to $x$.
-The axioms are as follows.
+There is a basic proposition denoted by $[f(n) = x]$ for each $n \in \N$ and $x \in X$, which is of course interpreted to mean that the partial function maps $n$ to $x$.
+The axioms are as follows.\footnote{For simplicity we have assumed classical logic for this definition.
+Constructively, the functionality axiom would instead be $[f(n) = x] \land [f(n) = y] \vdash \bigvee \{\top \mid x = y\}$ for all $x,y \in X$.}

-The equation $x=y$ in the right-hand side of the functionality axiom is an equation in the metatheory that should be interpreted as $\top$ if $x = y$ and $\bot$ otherwise.\footnote{Constructively, we would interpret the metatheoretical equality $x = y$ as $\bigvee \{1 \mid x = y\}$.}

 If $X$ is countable, the resulting locale is not so strange.
 However, if $X$ is $\powerset \N$, say, then there are no surjections from $\N$ to $X$.
 Nonetheless, the locale is nontrivial (see \cite[Example C1.2.8]{Elephant}).
 Thus, this locale is wildly non-spatial. \end{example}